ya7010/tombi/README.md

 We need to request additional modifications to the [JSON Schema Store](https://www.schemastore.org/json/), but Tombi has not yet gained share, so it will be much later.

+### Comment
+Tombi is designed to automatically sort elements of `Table` / `Array Of Tables`(sort features not implemented yet).
+When the documentation site is published, a page will be created to explain the mechanism of comments treatment.